trustoverip/spec-up-t-website/docs/intro.md

 We have KERI specifications that consist of content and terminology.
 Let's take the KERI spec as an example.
 A `reader` could be anyone interested in the spec:
 - studying KERI
-- contributing to MERI in team
+- contributing to KERI in team
 Contributing to any Spec-Up-T-based specification can be of type:
 - `curator`
 - `content author` or editor
 - `terminology author` or editor

 Any specifcation has a **content** part and a Terms and **Definitions** section.
 In real life they appear in the same document.
 There'll be one chapter called Terms and Definitions, into which Spec-Up-T generates all the term defnitions.
 All the other chapters (if present) are considered 'content'.
-For example the chapter "Autonomous Identifiers".
+For example the chapter "[KERI Foundational Overview](https://trustoverip.github.io/tswg-keri-specification/#keri-foundational-overview)".
-However, through all the chapter, including the Terms and Definitions chapter itself, references to the Terms & Definition may occur and literally pop-up.
+However, through all the chapters, including the Terms and Definitions chapter itself, references to the Terms & Definition may occur and literally pop-up for the `reader`.

-> KERI inventor Sam Smith can be a reader of the spec, but will most probably quickly turn into a `curator`, `content author`, and `terminology author`.
+> KERI inventor *Samuel Smith* can be a `reader` of the spec, but will most probably quickly turn into a `curator`, `content author`, and `terminology author`.

-> Henk van Cann has written 90% of all KERI definitions, he's a typical `terminology author`.
-Kent Bull has been a curator for quite a few **definitions** of Henk because of Kent's native tongue and extensive KERI knowledge.
+> *Henk van Cann* has written 90% of all KERI definitions, he's a typical `terminology author`. *Kent Bull* has been a curator for quite a few **definitions** of Henk because of Kent's native tongue and extensive KERI knowledge.

-> Phil Pfeairheller is a typical user of term defnitions.
+> *Phil Pfeairheller* is a typical user of term defnitions.
 Generally he is a `content author` of specifications in the KERI team, whenever he sees a term that is not yet defined, he might create a definition on-the-fly if needed.

 Note that any specification could use only **definitions** of other glossaries.
 And xref to those glossaries.
 This is rather uncommon because if your specifying, you most probably construct new concepts whithin a new mental model.

-Drummond Reed is `terminology author` of the ToIP main glossary.
+*Drummond Reed* is `terminology author` of the ToIP main glossary.
 The main glosary has *hardly any content section*.
 All other terminology authors and content authors can use the Main ToIP glossary by `xref`-ing to it, as a plain Spec-Up-T link "[[xref: glossary, term ]]" even in their own `def`s to explain the difference between the mental model of the term in the smaller context vs. the broader ToIP context.

 So most probably per repo the term **definitions** will be a mixture of:
 - full-URL links to external glossaries and resources